 Program Eligibility & Application Process

-NMFP-AC fellows will be selected through a rigorous application and evaluation process, administered by the NMFP-AC staff and NMFP-AC Advisory Committee.
+NMFP-AC fellows will be selected through a rigorous rolling application and evaluation process, administered by the NMFP-AC staff and NMFP-AC Advisory Committee.
 After ensuring that you are eligible for this program, please read the detailed application instructions below to start the application process.
-All applications and all supporting materials and documents must be submitted to NAADAC by March 15, 2016.
 Incomplete applications will not be reviewed.

 - Be U.S. citizens or Legal Permanent Residents.

 - Agree to attend an online orientation training, and complete six required educational webinars

-- Commit to providing at least six months post-fellowship addiction/substance use disorders counseling to underserved populations, defined as minority populations, LGBT populations, and/or transition age youth populations.
+- Commit to providing at least six months post-fellowship addiction counseling to underserved populations, defined as minority populations, LGBT populations, and/or transition age youth (ages 16-25) populations.